theworldaccordingtosound/theworldaccordingtosound.github.io/pages/hiring.md

 <li>-Organize guest lectures and residencies at academic institutions</li>
 <li>-Book venues and coordinate tours for our live show</li>
 <li>-Locate audio festivals and conferences where we could perform/present</li>
-<li>-Establish partnerships with progressive organizations and critical media outlets to produce and distribute documentaries about capitalism and inequality</li>
+<li>-Establish partnerships with progressive organizations and media outlets to produce and distribute formally innovative and critical audio</li>
 <li>-Coordinate with organizations for the blind to create and distribute content</li>
   </ul>